Welcome to Plymouth State University!

 Plymouth State University provides wireless network access across most locations on campus.
-For more information, go to https://www.plymouth.edu/office/information-technology/help/connected/network-2/
+For more information on how to connect to wireless, click the appropriate device you have: Connect Windows, Connect Macs, Connect iPhone, and Connect Androids.

 Computer and Software Purchasing

 Telecommunications is a work group within Information Technology Services that oversees the entirety of PSU’s telephone system.
-The Telecommunication staff performs telephone installations and provides the personal billing numbers (“PBNs”) that are required in some departments to make long distance calls.
-For information about your telephone including features, dialing instructions, and voice mail, go to the Voice Services page at https://www.plymouth.edu/office/information-technology/connected/voice/.
+The Telecommunication staff performs telephone installations.
+For information about your telephone including features, dialing instructions, and voice mail, go to the Voice Services page at https://support.plymouth.edu/index.php?/Default/Knowledgebase/Article/View/41/370/campus-telephone-guide.
 Any phone problems such as static on lines, no dial tone, damage to line cords, wall jacks, ringers and the phone itself should be reported to ITS Help Desk at (603) 535-2929.